huggingface/hub-docs/docs/hub/models-adding-libraries.md

 ## Register your library

 Well done!
 You should now have a library able to load a model from the Hub and eventually push new models.
-The next step is to make sure that your models on the Hub are well documented and integrated with the platform.
+The next step is to make sure that your models on the Hub are well-documented and integrated with the platform.
 To do so, libraries can be registered on the Hub, which comes with a few benefits for the users:
 - a pretty label can be shown on the model page (e.g. `KerasNLP` instead of `keras-nlp`)
 - a link to your library repository and documentation is added to each model page
 - a custom download count rule can be defined